 It’s a relatively new but now hugely popular technique among distillers.
 Historically, the most commonly used ‘finish’ was to take a bourbon-matured whisky and put it into ex-Sherry wood, but the world of finishes has now expanded to encompass all kinds of casks, including wines of every type, Port, Madeira, Cognac, rum and even beer.

 That makes it a complex and potentially confusing area for the whisky lover to navigate, but also a fascinating and richly rewarding one.
-Here are eight ‘finished’ whiskies to consider.
+Here are eight of the best whiskies finished in casks to consider.

 Top cask finish whiskies to try